kognifai/PoseidonNext-Framework/SDK-documentation/Date-Time-Formatter-Service.md

 **formatDateTime()**

-This method is used to format the date times .
+This method is used to format the date time .

 ```typescript
 formatDateTime(dateTime: Date, onlyDate: boolean = false, onlyTime: boolean = false, showMilliseconds: boolean = false)
 ```

 It formats the date time for the date passed as the first parameter to it.
 The other parameters are boolean values which if passed will give the requested result.
-By default all  parameters except the first parameter are given default value as false.
-So if we pass only the first parameter it will return the formatted value according to momentjs specifications.
+By default, all  parameters except the first parameter are set with a default value as False.
+So if you pass only the first parameter, it returns the formatted value according to momentjs specification.

 **getDateTimeFormatForMoment()**